 Here are a few tips to help you overcome common mental health challenges in the workplace.

-Switch off: Whether working remotely or from an office, it’s important to establish a healthy work-life balance.
+Switch off: Whether working location independent or from an office, it’s important to establish a healthy work-life balance.
 Take regular breaks throughout the day and switch off your screens when the work is over.
 Don't make yourself available 24/7 to respond to emails and phone calls.
 It is equally important to spend time with family and friends or simply relax and recharge.

 Practice relaxation: This doesn’t mean stretching out on the couch and watching television.
 A jog in the morning, yoga, meditation, and even deep breathing goes a long way to reduce stress.